-the kakichihiwewin project aims to create strong bonds in Indigenous communities by continuing the healing process of those affected by the residential school system, boarding schools, the sixties scoop, foster care, and forced assimilation tactics.
-The legacy of traumas we face often make us feel like we're walking alone... but we aren't. the kakichihiwewin project is asking for your help to build our communities back up by creating accessible online healing circles and care kits.
+the kakichihiwewin project aims to create strong bonds in Indigenous communities by continuing the healing process of those affected by forced assimilation efforts, ie: residential and boarding schools, forced adoption and foster care.
+The legacy of traumas we face often make us feel like we're walking alone... but we aren't. the kakichihiwewin project is asking for your help to build our communities back up by creating accessible (online) healing circles and community care kits.

-There's an ongoing genocide that Indigenous folx face every day.
-The loss of Native language, culture and family due to forced assimilation tactics.
-Many of the generations that experienced these traumas pass it along to their children and grandchildren leaving a lengthy line of people feeling alone, and unworthy of community and / or culture.
+There's an ongoing genocide that Indigenous folks face every day.
+The loss of Native language, culture and family due to forced assimilation efforts.
+Many of the generations that experienced these traumas pass it along to their children and grandchildren, leaving a lengthy line of people feeling alone, and unworthy of community and / or culture.

 Learn more about the kakichihiwewin project.

 Learn more about our online healing circles.